nixzee/vscode-linux-nrf91-blinky/README.md

     pip3 install --user -r bootloader/mcuboot/scripts/requirements.txt
     ```

-### Install the GNU Arm Embedded Toolchain
+### GNU Arm Embedded Toolchain

-Click to read about [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)
+We need to install the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) in order to cross compile and debug for the nRF9160.

 1. From the user home directory, get the GNU Arm Embedded Toolchain and extract to the ```/usr/local```.
 This is different from the Nordic instructions.
 I prefer to keep my home directory prsitine.
 Once extracted cleanup.
 This will take a few minutes.